How to Smoke Peppers – Make Delicious Smoked Peppers Easily

 But, if you are wondering what's my secret, then I can guarantee you that the smoking process is the key to make a perfect smoked meal.

-That's why I am going to show you step-by-step how I make smoked vegetables and peppers.
+That's why I am going to show you step-by-step how I make smoked vegetables.

 What You Need to Smoke Peppers